emk/rdf-agraph/README.md

 ## A Warning About `fork`

-If you use insert statements containing blank nodes into an RDF::AllegroGraph::Repository, the repository will generate and store a list of blank node IDs.
+If you insert statements containing blank nodes into an RDF::AllegroGraph::Repository, the repository will generate and store a list of blank node IDs.
 If you later call `fork` (perhaps because you are running Unicorn or Spork), you may cause this cache of unused blank node